interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 < Body: Binary OER-Encoded ILP Fulfill or Reject Packet >
 ```

-If the request included a `Request-Id` header, the recipient handling the ILP Prepare SHOULD choose to handle the packet asynchronously and return the corresponding ILP Fulfill/Reject in a separate outgoing HTTP request.
+If the request included a `Callback-Url` header and `Request-Id` header, the recipient handling the ILP Prepare SHOULD choose to handle the packet asynchronously and return the corresponding ILP Fulfill/Reject in a separate outgoing HTTP request.

 In the asynchronous mode, if the request is semantically valid, the recipient MUST respond immediately that the ILP Prepare is accepted for processing, even if the packet will ultimately be rejected:

 ```http
 HTTP/x.x 202 Accepted
 ```

-#### Retry Behavior

-Two peers MAY retry ILP Prepare packets, but MUST both agree to support retries out-of-band.
-If the sender retried sending a Prepare to a peer that doesn't support idempotence, multiple packets may mistakenly be fulfilled, and their accounting balances would desynchronize.
-Retrying ILP Prepare packets enables faster recovery when a packet is temporarily lost in transit instead of waiting for the packet to expire.

-If the recipient of the ILP Prepare responds with a `5xx` status or no HTTP response is received within a given timeout, the sender of the ILP Prepare SHOULD retry sending the packet with the same idempotency key.

-The sender MUST conclude retrying after receiving a response with a `2xx` status, `4xx` error, or receiving the corresponding ILP Fulfill/Reject packet.

-The sender SHOULD ensure there are multiple attempts to deliver the packet to the peer before the ILP Prepare expires.

 ### Async ILP Fulfill/Reject Reply